2009 High School Graduates and earlier

 PERT tests are only administered at Florida Colleges.
 These scores are only used for GSV

-an award, a student must complete community service hours during high
+- To qualify for an award, a student must complete community service hours during high

 school, by high school graduation.
 Community service hours may not be hours that benefitted the